-Effective January 1, 2020, a paid family and medical leave benefit (PFML), will be available to eligible employees according to the provisions of RCW 50A and the Employer's pertinent policies and procedures.
-The benefit is funded, per the RCW, through employer and employee premium contributions collected since January 1, 2019.
-The employee's share of the premiums for paid family and medical leave and any surcharges will be collected through a payroll deduction and remitted to the Employment Security Department of Washington State as provided in RCW 50A

-- a) Family and Medical Leave runs concurrently with other qualifying leaves (e.g. worker's compensation leave) for the same injury or illness unless the employee is receiving PFML, in which case only FMLA and PFML run concurrently; and - b) LEOFF 2 firefighters who elect not to use the PFML may use up to seventy-two (72) hours of accrued sick leave for a newborn or adopted child.
-Said sick leave to care for a newborn or adopted child shall be used within thirty (30) days of its birth or adoption. - c) If the need for leave for the birth or placement of a child is foreseeable, the employee shall notify his/her supervisor at least thirty (30) days prior to the expected start of the leave so that necessary planning can occur.
-If the birth or placement of a child with the employee requires leave to begin in less than thirty (30) days, the employee shall provide such notice as soon as practicable. - d) In all other circumstances, if the need for family or medical leave is foreseeable based on planned medical treatment, the employee (a) must make a reasonable effort to schedule the treatment so as not to disrupt unduly the operations of the Employer, subject to the approval of the health care provider of the employee or the health care provider of the family member, as appropriate; and (b) Must provide the Employer with not less than thirty (30) days' notice, before the date the leave is to begin, of the intent to take family or medical leave, except that if the date of the treatment requires leave to begin in less than thirty days, the employee must provide such notice as soon as practicable.
+- a) A paid family and medical leave (PFML) benefit will be available to eligible employees according to the provisions of Title 50A RCW and the Employer's pertinent policies and procedures.
+This benefit is funded, per the RCW, through employer and employee premium contributions collected since January 1, 2019.
+The employee's share of the premiums for PFML and any surcharges will be collected through a payroll deduction and remitted to the Employment Security Department of Washington State, as provided in Title 50A RCW. - b) Family Leave, including maternity/paternity leave, shall be available to the employee as presently required by state and/or federal law and City of Bellevue policy.
+Family and Medical Leave (FMLA) runs concurrently with other qualifying leaves (e.g. worker's compensation leave) for the same injury or illness unless the employee is receiving PFML, in which case only FMLA and PFML run concurrently; and - c) LEOFF 2 employees who elect not to use PFML may use up to 72 hours of accrued sick leave for newborn or adopted child.
+Said sick leave to care for a newborn or adopted child shall be used within 30 days of its birth or adoption. - d) If the need for PFML for the birth or placement of a child is foreseeable, the employee shall notify his/her supervisor at least thirty (30) days prior to the expected start of the leave so that necessary planning can occur.
+If the birth or placement of a child with the employee requires leave to begin in less than 30 (thirty) days, the employee shall provide such notice as is practicable. - e) In all other circumstances, if the need for PFML is foreseeable based on planned medical treatment, the employee (a) must make a reasonable effort to schedule the treatment so as not to disrupt unduly the operations of the Employer, subject to the approval of the health care provider of the employee or the health care provider of the family member, as appropriate; and (b) Must provide the Employer with not less than 30 (thirty) days' notice, before the date the leave is to begin, of the intent to take family or medical leave, except that if the date of the treatment requires leave to begin in less than thirty days, the employee must provide such notice as is practicable.